mayur-tolexo/pg-shifter/README.md

 func (tableStruct) Enum() map[string][]string
 ```
 Here returned map's key is enum name and value is slice of enum values.
-If enum already exist in database then it will update the enum value which are missing in the database.
+If enum already exist in database then it will not create enum again.
 ```
 i) Directly passing struct model
 ii) Passing table name after setting model